 If this guide is not working for you, click here to review the full text of the article.

 Follow the installation guide.
 DirectoryLink must be installed on all domain controllers in the Active Directory forest.
 Mailboxes/users in the CONTROL PANEL should be linked with users from your in-house Active Directory in order to get synchronized.
-You can use Autolink feature available in CONTROL PANEL > Services > DirectoryLink > Unlinked section.
+You can use Autolink feature available in CONTROL PANEL > Users & Services > DirectoryLink > Unlinked section.

 - Windows Server 2003 Service Pack 2, Windows 2008 R2 Server Core or later.